 - Graph theory and discrete mathematics.

 We can look at matrices as an extension of the numbers as we know them (real or complex) because they contain more information than a single value (i.e., it contains many of them).
 As such, it would make sense to define some basic operations on them, like, for example, addition and subtraction.
-And indeed, it can be easily done, but the truth is that their structure is much richer.
-To illustrate that, let us mention that to every matrix we can associate several important values, such as their rank or determinant, which allow us to do many interesting useful things with them.
+And indeed, we can easily do it, but the truth is that their structure is much richer.
+To illustrate that, let us mention that to every matrix, we can associate several important values, such as their rank or determinant, which allow us to do many interesting, useful things with them.

 We, however, are more interested in taking an exponent of a matrix.
 Intuitively, it should be connected with matrix multiplication, and indeed it is.
 So let's start small and see first how to square a matrix.

 The most important thing we need to know about matrix multiplication is that sometimes it can't be done.
 In fact, a product of two matrices exists if and only if the first matrix has as many rows as the other has columns.
 For example, recall the matrix from the above section.
 We can multiply it by a matrix of size , but not by a matrix of size (because has three rows).